Fraser27/VoxScribe/README.md

-# SpeechHub - Compare STT Models
+# VoxScribe - FastAPI Version

 A clean separation of frontend and backend for the Universal Speech-to-Text Platform.